 Gabrielle’s Furniture Store is running two promotions simultaneously.
-One offers $50 off of a product , while the other offers 15% off of the same product.
-For the sake of simplicity, we’ll say these offers can be applied exclusively to a couch which costs $350.
+One offers $50 off of a product, while the other offers 15% off of the same product.
+For the sake of simplicity, we’ll say these offers can be applied exclusively to a couch that costs $350.
 Which offer is the better deal for the customer?
 Which deal will perform better for the retailer?

 The Psychology of Promotional Perceptions

 It doesn’t matter how great an offer is if customers don’t use it.
 In order to entice consumers to use coupons or discounts, marketers need to create promotions that will appeal to the consumer and persuade them to buy.
 There are a number of marketing techniques that will make offers more persuasive including the language used in the offer, personalized offers, and the time that the promotion is offered (at check out for example).
 However, in our example, we’ll assume that these factors are equal and focus on which offer is perceived as the better deal by an average customer.